Find Grad Schools

 190 Yearly Graduations

 University of Oklahoma Norman Campus tops the list of the most popular school in the U.S. for liberal arts / sciences & humanities majors who are seeking their master's degree.
 Roughly 27,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,070 per year, while in-state graduate students, on average, pay $8,903 per year.
+The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $8,034 per year.
 During the most recent year for which we have data, 190 people received their master's degree in liberal arts / sciences & humanities from University of Oklahoma.
-About 50% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
-Data shows that University of Oklahoma graduates that hold this degree go on to make a median salary of $51,346.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 55% were women.

 #2